-No, if you are unable to donate or reuse old CDs and DVDs, they go in the black trash bin.
+No. If you are unable to donate or reuse old CDs and DVDs, these items go in the black Garbage Cart.

 Can black plastic go in the recycling bin?

 No, black plastic does not go in the recycling bin.
-Plastic items at the Shoreway Environmental Center are sorted by optical scanners, and black cannot be read by them.
-Put all black plastic in the black trash bin.
+Plastic items at the Shoreway Environmental Center are sorted by optical scanners and black cannot be read by them.
+Put all black plastic in the black Garbage Cart.

 Does the recycling triangle mean that an item is recyclable?

 Not necessarily.
 We only accept plastic materials with a number that ranges from 1-7.
-The numbers indicate the type of plastic material the items is made of.
+The numbers indicate the type of plastic material the item is made of.

 Where can I dispose of cooking oil?

 You can dispose of cooking oil at the Shoreway Public Recycling Center, free of charge.